 If it wasn’t for the fact that he and his wife had a baby on the way, Brian Kalt may never have discovered how to commit the perfect crime.

-A law professor at Michigan State University in 2004, Kalt needed to publish one article annually in order to be considered for tenure.
+An untenured law professor at Michigan State University in 2004, Kalt needed to publish one article annually in order to stay on track professionally and remain eligible to receive summer pay.
 He began researching the Sixth Amendment of the Constitution, which stipulates that jurors in federal criminal trials must live in both the federal judicial district and the state where a crime was thought to be committed.
 His original idea had been to examine how some states allowed for a trial in one of two neighboring counties depending on how close the criminal act was to the dividing line: It’s a small but pivotal loophole that gives some prosecutors the unusual choice of being able to pick a location more receptive to their case.

 Kalt kept seeing repeated reference to the fact that district boundaries typically followed state lines, with one exception: the District of Wyoming.
 Time and again, the authors would indicate that it was of little significance.
 But Kalt was curious.
 What was different about Wyoming?
 And was it really so insignificant?